Get into You (song)

-"Get into You" is a dance-pop song written by Mike Percy and Tim Lever for Australian singer, songwriter and actress Dannii Minogue's second album, Get into You (1993).
-It was produced by Lever & Percy and received a mixed reception from music critics.
-Released as the fifth single in the second quarter of 1994, it reached the top forty in the United Kingdom.
-Along with the single "This Is It", the song was chosen to be released in Canada and the US.
+"Get into You" is a song written by Mike Percy and Tim Lever for Australian singer and actress Dannii Minogue's second album, Get into You (1993).
+It was produced by Lever and Percy and received a mixed reception from music critics.
+The single was released in Japan in January 1994 and in the United Kingdom four months later, when it entered the top 40 of the UK Singles Chart.
+A music video was made to promote the single.

 Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "The new single is more of the kind of record she turns out as standard and has little prospect of reaching the heights of earlier releases."
 Alan Jones from Music Week said, "The title track from Minogue's last MCA album makes a belated appearance.
 And should radio warm to the Hustler's Convention's housed-up transformations of the track, already big in the clubs, Minogue could net another medium-sized hit."
 James Hamilton from the RM Dance Update described the remix as a "plaintive remorselessly powerful jiggly throbbing" track.